Introduction to Specialized Counselor Studies

 Selected course handouts by instructor

 IV.
 Overall Structure of the Course

-The course is designed to provide students with a variety of contexts for understanding and evaluating the process of crisis.
+The course is designed to provide students with a variety of contexts for understanding and evaluating the process of stress and compassion fatigue.
 Students will be expected to apply all terms and concepts presented in the course to the profession on a daily basis.

 V. Classroom Course Requirements

 Students are required to take this course and participate in discussion, take examinations, and complete any assigned work.
 Students are expected to complete any required weekly readings before class, ask questions, and turn in assignments on time.

 Graded homework will be assigned as required.
 The homework must be turned in the following class session.